History

 1988

-7. A commemorative $10 banknote (the first printed on polymer substrate) shows on its back the image of a First Nations youth with dotted body decoration.
-Behind him is a Morning Star Pole, used in the funerary rituals in Arnhem Land, NT, for the transportation of the deceased’s spirit, and to the left is an ancient rock painting's figure.
-The background shows different artistic techniques, such as hand stencilling, dot painting and cross-hatching.
+A commemorative $10 banknote (the world's first banknote printed on a polymer substrate) shows on its back the image of a First Nations youth with dotted body decoration.
+Behind him is a Morning Star Pole, used in the funerary rituals in Arnhem Land, NT, for the transportation of the deceased’s spirit, and to the left is an ancient rock painting's figure from Deaf Adder Gorge, Western Arnhem Land (NT).
+The background shows different artistic techniques, such as hand stenciling, dot painting and cross-hatching.
+[1]

 Tens of thousands of Aboriginal and Torres Strait islander people march through the streets of Sydney on Australia Day to celebrate their survival during the previous 200 years, while non-Aboriginal Australia commemorates the bicentenary of their immigration.
 Aboriginal people rename the day ‘Survival Day’.